ApiLogicServer/Docs/docs/index.md

 * Update APIs... *and their logic*

-**Microservice automation** does all of this, *automatically.*  It's a complete system, ready to run.
+**GenAI Microservice Automation** does all of this, *automatically.*  It's a complete system, ready to run.

 </details>

 &nbsp;

 # Video - 1 minute